lmorchard/blog.lmorchard.com/content/posts/2024-05-01-topic-clustering-local-models/index.md

   - genai
 ---

-**TL;DR**: In [my previous post][], I used OpenAI'a APIs to roughly cluster ideas by named topic.
+**TL;DR**: In [my previous post][], I used APIs from OpenAI to roughly cluster ideas by named topic.
 In this post, I'll try that again, but this time with local models on my own hardware.

 <!--more-->